DistributedRPS/DistRPS/README.md

 ### Creating local images

-Go to each components folder, where the corresponding Dockerfile is located and run: docker build -t <desired name for image> .
+Go to each components folder, where the corresponding Dockerfile is located and run:

-(The dot at the end is part of the command!
+     docker build -t <desired name for image> .